microsoft/fast/packages/web-components/fast-components/src/radio/radio.md

   - The radio should be submitted with the form but should not be editable.
 - `disabled`
   - The radio should be disabled from user interaction and will not be submitted with the form data.
-- `value`
+- `value` - Not visible to the user, it's used for form data and to distinguish between other radio buttons of the same name attribute value.
-  - is not visible to the user, it's used to determine which radio is selected in a radio group
+- `name` - All radio buttons with the same name will operate as a group allowing only one radio within the group to be selected at a time.
 - `checked`
   - The initial checked value.